 The beautiful New Zealand flax shown here in a great location has had to be hacked back in a poorly chosen spot.

 As garden lovers, we can't help but admire the unusual variety of plants we see when visiting out of state!
 We want to bring them home to cultivate in our own gardens.
-Aside from the fact that some species are invasive to non-native areas and may actually introduce problem pests, plants which are not listed for a particular region will always struggle for survival.
+Aside from the fact that some species are invasive to non-native areas, they may actually introduce problem pests and diseases.
+Plants which are not listed for a particular region will always struggle for survival.

-Since most houses come with long- established trees and shrubs, not everyone will have the luxury of starting with a blank slate.
+Often houses come with long- established trees and shrubs,so not everyone will have the luxury of starting with a blank slate.
 Removal of all plants is both expensive and shocking to the creatures that depend on them for food and shelter.
-It is still really rewarding to work on customizing your garden areas, but it takes time to narrow down the vast number of choices.
+It is still very rewarding to work on customizing your garden areas, but it takes time to narrow down the vast number of choices.
 Think about whether you want a formal look with neatly clipped shrubs and roses, a minimalist contemporary look with flowing grasses and succulents, or something in between.
 Be creative!
 Work with the design elements of your home, but combine and vary shapes for more interest: tall and straight, tight and round, open and branching, loose and feathery, for example.
-Consider layering for seasonal color and bloom.
-Choose for similar water needs and sun exposure.
+Consider layering for seasonal color and bloom.Group for similar water needs and sun exposure.

 © 2011 Catherine Tally